Antares0982/ssrJSON/README.md

 This will generate a PDF report of the results.
 If you choose to, you may submit this report to the benchmark repository, allowing others to view the performance metrics of ssrJSON on your device.

+### SIMD Acceleration

+ssrJSON is designed for modern hardware and extensively leverages SIMD instruction sets to accelerate encoding and decoding processes.
+This includes operations such as memory copying, integer type conversions, JSON encoding, and UTF-8 encoding.
+Currently, ssrJSON supports x86-64v2 and above (requiring at least SSE4.2) as well as aarch64 devices.
+It does not support 32-bit systems or older x86-64 and ARM hardware with limited SIMD capabilities.

+On the x86-64 platform, ssrJSON provides three distinct SIMD libraries optimized for SSE4.2, AVX2, and AVX512, respectively, automatically selecting the most appropriate library based on the device’s capabilities.
+For aarch64 architectures, it utilizes the NEON instruction set.
+Combined with Clang’s powerful vector extensions and compiler optimizations, ssrJSON can almost fully exploit CPU performance during encoding operations.

-#### UTF-8 Cache of `str` Objects
+### UTF-8 Cache of `str` Objects

-Non-ASCII `str` objects may store a cached representation of their UTF-8 encoding (within the corresponding C structure PyUnicodeObject, represented as a `const char *`) to minimize the overhead of subsequent UTF-8 encoding operations.
+Non-ASCII `str` objects may store a cached representation of their UTF-8 encoding (within the corresponding C structure `PyUnicodeObject`, represented as a `const char *`) to minimize the overhead of subsequent UTF-8 encoding operations.

 To the best of author's knowledge, existing third-party Python JSON libraries typically utilize certain CPython APIs to indirectly write the UTF-8 cache when performing `dumps` on non-ASCII `str` objects when the cache does not exist.
 This results in benchmark tests appearing more favorable than they actually are, since the same object is repeatedly dumped during performance measurements and the cache written will be utilized.
 But in reality, UTF-8 encoding is computationally intensive on the CPU and often becomes a major performance bottleneck in the dumping process.
 Also, writing cache will increase the memory usage.
-(It is worth noting that most third-party JSON libraries produce a `str` object when using their `dumps` function, or something like `dumps`.
-During JSON encoding, the process of converting from `str` objects to the result `str` object does not involve any UTF-8-related operations.
-However, some third-party JSON libraries still directly or indirectly invoke resource-intensive UTF-8 encoding CPython APIs.)
+(It is worth noting that during JSON encoding and decoding in Python, converting between `str` objects does not involve any UTF-8-related operations.
+However, some third-party JSON libraries still directly or indirectly invoke UTF-8 encoding APIs, which are resource-intensive.
+This explains why other third-party libraries exhibit poor performance when performing `loads` on `str` inputs, or when their `dumps` function output `str` types.)

-`ssrjson.dumps_to_bytes` addresses this by leveraging SIMD instruction sets for UTF-8 encoding, achieving significantly better performance than conventional encoding algorithms.
+`ssrjson.dumps_to_bytes` addresses this by leveraging SIMD instruction sets for UTF-8 encoding, achieving significantly better performance than conventional encoding algorithms implemented in CPython.
 Furthermore, ssrJSON grants users explicit control over whether or not to write this cache.
-It is recommended that users evaluate their projects for repeated encoding of identical string objects to decide on enabling or disabling this caching mechanism accordingly.
+It is recommended that users evaluate their projects for repeated encoding of each `str` object to decide on enabling or disabling this caching mechanism accordingly.
 (Note that `ssrjson.dumps` produces a `str` object, there is nothing related to this topic.)

 Also, the [ssrjson-benchmark](https://github.com/Nambers/ssrJSON-benchmark) project takes this aspect into account by differentiating test scenarios based on the presence or absence of this cache.
 The results demonstrate that ssrJSON maintains a substantial performance advantage over other third-party Python JSON libraries regardless of whether the cache exists.